SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Portuguese:
 - increased projectile speed increase for Bombard Cannons, Bombard Towers and Cannon Galleons from Arquebus tech by 0.1
+- changed Arquebus to also increase hand cannon range by +1

 Turks:
 - increased accuracy of (Elite) Janissaries by (+10%) +5%
 - changed Sipahi to Yaya, which gives Cavalry Archers +20 hp, Skirmishers and Spearmen +10 hp

 Japanese:
-- increased melee armor of Elite Samurai by +1
+- increased Elite Samurai melee armor by 1

 Teutons:
 - added Siege Ram